-Every time I was in my local health store, I would look at the packets of healthy choc chips longingly, thinking of all the yummy treats to which I could add them – like my ice cream, brownies, slices, even biscuits.
+Every time I was in my local health store, I would look at the packets of healthy chocolate chips longingly, thinking of all the yummy treats to which I could add them – like my ice cream, brownies, slices, even biscuits.

 But at $24 a pop for a little packet, that seemed a little indulgent to me – I want healthy ingredients, but that’s a bit ridiculous.
 And the non-healthy ones were not at option.

 Now that coffee has crept back into my life a little, it was inevitable that it would appear in some recipes.
-Added here, it gives a brilliant taste to the gummie lolly, which ends up all creamy, sweet and bursting with flavour.
+Added here in this Coffee Gummies recipe, it gives a brilliant taste to the gummie lolly, which ends up all creamy, sweet and bursting with flavour.

-I had attempted the traditional recipes of this slice from ones found online however, firstly I don’t eat flour, so I balked at that ingredient.
+I had attempted the traditional recipes of this simple zucchini slice from ones found online however, firstly I don’t eat flour, so I baulked at that ingredient.